KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_basisu/README.md

 - `pixelDepth` must be 0.
 - `layerCount` must be 0.
 - `faceCount` must be 1.

-In general, a KTX2 image used for material texture should contain a full mip pyramid.

 Other use cases (defined by other extensions) may impose different restrictions.